Rudra-Tiwari-codes/Connect3-newsletter/PYTHON_TESTING_GUIDE.md

 - `events.category` is populated for uncategorized rows.
 - `email_logs` shows sent/failed entries after newsletter runs.
 - The recommender returns a non-empty list when data exists.

+If any step fails, re-check env vars, Supabase connectivity, and that your virtualenv has the dependencies from `requirements.txt`.